StevenDavid/lambda-layer-tokenization/README.md

         "CustomerName": {
             "S": "Amazon Web Services"
         },
-        "CreditCard": {
+        "CreditCardToken": {
             "S": "**********"
         }
     }
 }
 ```

-Note the value of `CreditCard`.
+Note the value of `CreditCardToken`.
 It will be the generated token value and not actual `CreditCard` provided by the end user.

 **Step 6.15** Get the items stored in `CreditCardTokenizerTable`.
 Replace the value of `CreditCard` (Step 6.14) and `AccountId` (Step 6.5) with previously identified values.